rbtsbg/rbtsbg/README.md

 # Hi there 😃

-I am Robert, an ML Engineer (?) and PhD Candidate at the [Speech and Language Technologies Lab](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology/) of the German Research Center for Artificial Intelligence (DFKI).
+I am Robert, an ML person (?) and PhD Candidate at the [Speech and Language Technologies Lab](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology/) of the German Research Center for Artificial Intelligence (DFKI).

 My interests include